NDCMS/lobster/doc/ErrorCodes.md

 |  210 | Stageout failure
 |  500 | Publish failure

-Error codes lower than 170 may indicate a `cmsRun` problem.
+Error codes lower than 170 may indicate a `cmsRun` problem, codes O(1k) may hint at a CMS configuration or runtime problem.